cityforwardcollective/wisconsink12/README.md

 > :star: *Data is also written to a SQLite database, which is not
 > tracked in this repository but is available for those wishing to
-> access the data outside of R. Contact Spencer Schien if you are
+> access the data outside of R. Contact Spencer Schien
-> interested.*
+> (<spencer.schien@cityforwardcollective.org>) if you are interested.*

 The data is organized in a relational database structure, where each table has a unique school identifier that facilitates joins.
-Initially, the following data tables were included:
+The following data tables are included:

   - `schools` – This is a list of all schools in Wisconsin that serves as the unique identifier table for the relational database.